filecoin-project/ref-fvm/README.md

   - Declared when: code audited; network-upgrade releases ready for all Filecoin clients.
   - Focus: pre-mainnet preparations.
 - Final:
-  - Declared when: FVM v1 is operating mainnet, i.e. when Phase 2 from the [FVM milestone roadmap](https://filecoin.io/blog/posts/introducing-the-filecoin-virtual-machine/) is reached.
+  - Declared when: FVM v2 is operating mainnet, i.e. when Milestone 2 from the [FVM development roadmap](https://fvm.filecoin.io/#roadmap-4) is reached.

 ## License